yjg30737/onepiece-database/README.md

 1. git clone ~
 2. pip install -r requirements.txt
 3. go into the onepiece_database directory
-4. python main.py (py main.py if you use Python 3.11)
+4. python main.py (py main.py if you use a version of Python above 3.11)

 ## Preview